iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > There is a lot of information to read, but the details are essential to our/my life!
 Thank you so very much for the info that is helping us.
 Amen<br> :date: __2020-12-03 15:19:42__

 > Unsure about first alert and no additional information provided that I could see<br> :date: __2020-12-03 14:09:43__

-> I like this App and think it's an excellent idea.
-My issue is that it requires bluetooth to run constantly and that really takes a toll on device battery life.
-If your phone dies or power is very low, you can't use the app.
-Try to make this more device resource friendly.
-I can imagine some devices losing power rather quickly as a result of keeping bluetooth on for long periods of time, and most people will use this when they are on the go and charging is limited. *Show check count - main page<br> :date: __2020-12-03 13:11:18__

-> I am grateful to have them available to get the latest information on this awful virus!!
-I THINK the news they have been giving has so far been on target, based on what I see on the news.
-BUT, I don't think it's a great idea to read more than ~ for me, a few times a week.
-I can't speak for anyone else.<br> :date: __2020-12-02 03:13:21__